- Print this page

 Rentstart Bond Loan

-Housing NSW operates Rentstart to provide financial assistance for eligible clients to help them set up or maintain a tenancy in the private rental market.
+Family and Community Services (FACS) operates Rentstart to provide financial assistance for eligible clients to help them set up or maintain a tenancy in the private rental market.

 You are eligible for a Rentstart Bond Loan if: